PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 Before you can start your build, you must make sure that the project is ready to be built.

-## 1. Create the new version in Addons Marketplace and update native module compatibility

-{{% notice warning %}}
-**This step requires special rights ([doc to create a new version on Addons](https://www.notion.so/prestashopcorp/Create-the-new-version-in-the-Addons-Marketplace-update-module-compatibility-4aae19abe5b641f9a77e904cd913e50a?pvs=4)).**

-Ask a maintainer from the PrestaShop Company with administrative rights on the Addons Marketplace to perform this step.
-{{% /notice %}}

-{{% notice note %}}
-**This only needs to be done once per release.**

-_(i.e. if done for a beta, it doesn't need to be performed again for the final release)._
-{{% /notice %}}

-## 2. Make sure the version number has been updated in the Core
+## 1. Make sure the version number has been updated in the Core

 {{% notice note %}}
 **This only needs to be done once per release.**